grafana/grafana/docs/sources/developers/plugins/extend-the-grafana-ui-with-links.md

 ---
-title: Use extensions to add links to app plugins
+title: Use extensions to add new functionality in the Grafana user interface
 description: Learn how to add links to the Grafana user interface from an app plugin
 ---